Aremberg Castle: Castle site

 The castle is first mentioned in 1166, then under the name of Arberg.
 In the 12th century, a castle was built on the mountain because it was a good strategic location.

-Aremberg Castle was the heart of the eponymous, imperially immediate Barony of Arenberg, whose family still flourishes today in Belgium and South America and has a large fortune.
-Although the barony was very small in area, many members of the family managed to exercise great influence at the court of Vienna, so that the family was elevated from counts to princes and finally to dukes.
-The present, sparse remains of the castle hardly reflect anything of the family's status.
+Aremberg Castle was the centre of the imperially immediate Barony of Arenberg, whose family still flourishes today in Belgium and South America and possesses considerable wealth.
+Although the lordship was very small in area, numerous family members managed to exert great influence at the court in Vienna, so that the family rose from counts to princes and ultimately to dukes.
+The (sparse) remains of the Aremberg castle that survive today barely hint at this former glory.
+The main residences of the dukes were in the Southern Netherlands, Arenberg castle in Heverlee and the famous Enghien Gardens.